 Free Floristry Lesson

-Tulips and Gladioli In a Tall Container
+Tulips And Gladioli Arranged In A Tall Container Filled With Water

 One of the advantages of arranging flowers in water is that they will last longer, especially for flowers like tulips and irises.

 8 feature flowers such as tulips – other suitable flowers are irises, roses and lilies.

 2 Gladioli.
 Other suitable spike flowers are delphiniums and snapdragons.

 Filler flowers such as bud wax (this is wax flower in bud).
 Other suitable filling flowers are heather and misty.

 Tall spiky foliage such as emu grass.
 Other suitable types are Boston fern and privet.

 Foliage such as leather fern.
 Other suitable types are eucalyptus gum and nandina

 Large leaves such as hosta or camellia leaves